Who should use this guidance

-The guidance on Linen/Laundry in Infection Prevention and Control for Childcare Settings Guidance should be followed.
-Those who travel to work should change into their uniform/work clothes in the childcare setting, and then bag the clothing and travel home in clothes that have not been worn while caring for the children.
+The guidance on Linen and Laundry in Infection Prevention and Control for Childcare Settings Guidance should be followed.
+Those who travel to work should change into their uniform or work clothes in the childcare setting, and then bag the clothing and travel home in clothes that have not been worn while caring for the children.
 Work clothing should be laundered after each use and employers should consider whether staff have sufficient sets of uniforms to enable this.

-Ideally, parents/carers should be encouraged to provide clean clothes for children every day but this may not be possible and should be handled sensitively.
+Ideally, parents or carers should be encouraged to provide clean clothes for children every day but this may not be possible and should be handled sensitively.

 Settings should tell parents, carers or any visitors, such as suppliers, not to visit the childcare setting if they are ill or displaying any symptoms of coronavirus.

-Settings should ensure all indoor spaces are as well ventilated as possible, by opening windows or use of ventilation units.
+Settings should ensure all indoor spaces are as well ventilated as possible, by opening windows.

 Social distancing is not always possible in child care settings, especially with the youngest children and that is why infection prevention and control measures must be increased.
-No-one who may not be able to handle face coverings as directed (e.g. young children, or those with special educational needs or disabilities) should wear them as it may inadvertently increase the risk of transmission.
+Any person who may not be able to adapt to face coverings as directed (e.g. young children, or those with special educational needs or disabilities) should not wear them as it may inadvertently increase the risk of transmission.
 If parents want children to wear face coverings the practicalities of how this can be managed within the setting should be discussed.

-The Minister for Health and Social care made a statement about face coverings on 9 June 2020.
+The Minister for Health and Social Services made a statement about face coverings on 9 June 2020.

 This is based on scientific advice which also acknowledges that some people such as young children cannot wear face coverings.